 Do you know a caregiver that could use some appreciation?
 Write a post on Facebook or Twitter about them and tag @VantageAging and we will be sure to share it and celebrate them with you this Family Caregivers Month!

 Interested in support services for seniors?
-VANTAGE Aging offers many programs and services to help your loved ones age in place, including Meals on Wheels, Home Wellness Solutions, Behavioral Health Solutions, and the RSVP Telecare program.
+VANTAGE Aging offers many programs and services to help your loved ones age in place, including Meals on Wheels, Home Wellness Solutions, and the AmeriCorps Seniors’ Telecare program.
 Call us today at 330-253-4597 to learn more or click here.

 *The information in this article is intended solely to provide general information on matters of interest for the personal use of the reader, who accepts full responsibility for its use.
 This article should not be used as a substitute for consultation with professional legal, medical, or other competent advisors